State Scholar Program

 - High schools may generate the "Finalists" report in the SSP system by following the instructions provided on pages 14-15 of the SSP Online Processing User Guide.

 - Refer to the State Scholar Finalists page for information about corrections, Illinois State Scholar Badges and submitting an appeal.

-- A sample press release, which can assist schools in announcing State Scholars, will be provided at the ISAC website after the final round of announcements has been made in late fall.
+- A sample press release, which can assist schools in announcing State Scholars, is also available via the State Scholar Finalists area.

 - Instructions for downloading and printing Certificates of Achievement are provided in the SSP Online Processing User Guide.

-- Schools that participated in the early announcement process but did not choose to download and print their own certificates may instead wait for ISAC to mail printed Certificates of Achievement to them after the final round of announcements takes place.
+- Schools that participated in the early announcement process but did not choose to download and print their own certificates are mailed printed Certificates of Achievement from ISAC.

-- High schools that download their own certificates will not receive the ISAC-printed Certificates of Achievements later this fall.
+- High schools that downloaded their own certificates will not receive the ISAC-printed Certificates of Achievements.

 Reminder Regarding Certificates of Achievement for Future Years